gear-foundation/vara-network/README.md

-# vara-testnet
+# Vara Testnet

-Repository for reporing issues with the Vara Testnet
+Please [create an issue](https://github.com/gear-foundation/vara-testnet/issues/new) for any error found when using Vara Incentivized Testnet.